Wakefield, Bronx: Fire safety

 Wakefield is served by the New York City Fire Department (FDNY)'s Engine Co.
 63/Ladder Co.
 39/Battalion 15, located at 755 East 233rd Street.

 Post office and ZIP Codes

 Wakefield is located within two ZIP Codes.
 Most of the neighborhood is located in 10466, but certain areas around East 241st Street and White Plains Road are part of 10470.
 The United States Postal Service operates the Wakefield Station post office at 4165 White Plains Road.

 Education

 Schools

 There are several public schools scattered throughout the neighborhood including PS 16, PS 21 and PS 103.
-There are also many private and catholic schools including St. Francis-Assisi, Our Lady of Grace and the prominent all-male Catholic secondary school Mount Saint Michael Academy, which serves 1,100 students from grades 7-12.
-The all-female St. Barnabas High School is located further west in Woodlawn and serves many students from Wakefield as well.
+There are also many private and catholic schools including St. Francis-Assisi, Our Lady of Grace and the prominent all-male Catholic secondary school Mount Saint Michael Academy, which serves 1,100 students from grades 7–12.
+The all-female St. Barnabas High School serves many students from Wakefield and is located further west in Woodlawn (and partly in Westchester).